DTACat/Custom-Effects-And-Decorations-Discord-Theme/README.md

 # Discord pushed an update that.
-Broke vencord? i dont knwo if it actually did, or if Custom-Effects-And-Decorations is actualy broken but this is your warning if it is broken.
+Broke vencord? i dont know if it actually did, or if Custom-Effects-And-Decorations is actualy broken but this is your warning if it is broken.

 Looking for Shop Tweaks? [https://github.com/DTACat/Shop-Tweaks](https://github.com/DTACat/Shop-Tweaks)